Driver and rider trainers

-Accredited driver trainers are encouraged to have a documented complaints procedure.
-The driver trainer should advise the learner driver, before or at the commencement of the first driving lesson that a complaint management procedure is in place.
+Accredited driver trainers are encouraged to have a documented complaints management procedure.
+The driver trainer should advise the learner driver before, or at the commencement of, the first driving lesson that a complaint management procedure is in place.
 Information about the complaint management procedure should also be made available to family members or a guardian of the learner driver if requested.

 All complaints received should be documented and maintained until finalised then stored.

-For complaints regarding the quality of training or the conduct of the driver trainer
+For complaints relating to the quality of training or the conduct of a driver trainer

 A copy of documents relating to the investigation process and outcome of the complaint should be made available to the learner driver, family members or a guardian of the learner driver.

 The Driver Trainer News emails are shared with accredited driver and rider trainers and the driver training industry regularly.
 The news shares information and updates about:

 - matters raised by industry members.

 If you are an industry member and would like to suggest a topic to include in the Driver Trainer News please contact:

 - the Industry Accreditation and Licensing team at ILU@tmr.qld.gov.au